Next: , Previous: counter, Up: Top

 % - for arrays, the string <<array>>.

-% - for c_pointers, the string ptr(0xXXXX) where XXXX is the
+% - for c_pointers, the string c_pointer(0xXXXX) where XXXX is the

 % hexadecimal representation of the pointer.

-% - for bitmaps, the bitmap converted to a a length and a
+% - for bitmaps, the bitmap converted to a length and a

 % hexadecimal string inside angle brackets and quotes of the